djalbat/inference/README.md

   }
 }
 ```
-A rough rule of thumb is that if *not* passed an update, the `render()` should return the component's children.
-On the other hand if passed an update, it should not return anything, instead making benign changes such as adding or removing classes.
+It is important to emphasise that the `render()` method has been called directly here, in preference to the `forceUpdate()` method.
+This ensures that the component is not remounted and the `render()` method can therefore get away without returning any children.
+A benign change here means one that has no structural effect on the DOM, such as adding or removing classes.
 Reaction provides around a dozen methods for these kinds of changes and it is easy to add others as mixins.

-Change

 ## Contact